 A: Sorry.
-We reserve the right to delete any of the images that do not meet our quality/technical/artistic standards.
+I delete all the images that do not meet my quality/technical/artistic standards.

 Q: Do you develop your own film?

-A: We’re 100% digital, no film.
-We shoot RAW and do all the editing.
-Your prints are made offsite at a professional color lab.
+A: 100% digital, no film.
+I shoot RAW and manage the editing.
+Your prints & albums are made offsite at a professional color lab.

 Q: Do you shoot in color or black and white?
 Or both?

 A: With digital all images are shot in color, but we make images B/W, vintage, etc at your request.
-There is no extra charge for ourspecial coloring.
+There is no extra charge for our unique color processing.

 Q: How do you make your photos look like they do?

 A: It’s the camera.
 Just kidding… The “look” results from knowledge, experience, creativity and unique post-processing.
 The blur in some images is a result of a special lens used, not added in photoshop and cannot be removed.

 Q: When & where do we get to see the photos?